bmanders716/bmanders716.github.io/cookbook.md

 Seed Cake.

-_Ingredients_--1†lb. of flour.
+_Ingredients_--1‡¨¢. of flour.
-               4†oz. of butter.
+               4‡Ø∫. of butter.
-               6†oz. of castor sugar.
+               6‡Ø∫. of castor sugar.
-               Ω†oz. of caraway seeds.
+               Ì†Øz. of caraway seeds.
-               º pint of milk.
+               Ï†∞int of milk.
                1 teaspoonful of baking powder.
                2 eggs.